Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 • Common allergens: Foods that commonly cause allergic reactions include nuts, seafood, and dairy products.

-Tongue Ulcers Treatments
+How are Tongue Ulcers Treated?

 If you are suffering from tongue ulcers, consider the following treatments to alleviate discomfort and promote healing:

-• Apply an antiseptic gel to the ulcers and rinse your mouth with an alcohol-free medicated mouthwash containing chlorhexidine gluconate twice daily.
+• Apply an antiseptic gel to the ulcersand rinse your mouth with an alcohol-free medicated mouthwash containing chlorhexidine gluconate twice daily.

 • Use a topical alcohol-free steroid mouthwash or ointment prescribed by a dentist or oral medicine specialist.